davibarreira/Vizagrams.jl/docs/src/index.md

 and so on.

-One of the core assumptions of Vizagrams is that once users understand the basics of the framework, the task of creating new visualizations becomes similar to diagramming, hence the "intuitive usability".
+One of the core assumptions of Vizagrams is that once users understand the basics of the framework, the task of creating new visualizations becomes similar to diagramming, hence the "intuitive usability."
-In terms of "expressiveness", we let the gallery of examples speak for itself.
+In terms of "expressiveness," we let the gallery of examples speak for itself.

 ## Package Features